Government Offices Great George Street: Popular culture

-An aerial shot of the building is used in the TV series Spooks to accompany a sub-title portraying it as the Home Office – therefore serving as stand-in to match the distinctly period appearance of the fictitious Home Office accommodation interiors the series uses, rather than the far more modern real Home Office headquarters at 2 Marsham Street.
+An aerial shot of the building is used in the TV series Spooks to accompany a sub-title portraying it as the Home Office – thereby serving as a stand-in to match the distinctly period appearance of the fictitious Home Office accommodation interiors the series uses, rather than the far more modern appearance of the actual Home Office headquarters at 2 Marsham Street.

 The character James Bond is seen in a courtyard of GOGGS in the movie Spectre.
 The building serves as MI6 headquarters after a terrorist attack on the SIS Building in Skyfall.

 The GOGGS central circular courtyard and King Charles Street outside were used as the start of a London streetrace in Fast & Furious 6.

-The GOGGS King Charles Street facade and central circular courtyard were used in the film Darkest Hour showing the character Elizabeth Layton entering the War Rooms for the first time.
-Later in the film GOGGS is shown in an aerial shot.
+The GOGGS King Charles Street facade and central circular courtyard were used in the film Darkest Hour, showing the character Elizabeth Layton entering the War Rooms for the first time.
+Later in the film, GOGGS is shown in an aerial shot.